Dallas Johnson

-Dallas Johnson (born 23 November 1982) is an Australian former professional rugby league footballer who played in the 2000s and 2010s.
-An Australia national and Queensland State of Origin representative forward, he played his club football in the National Rugby League for Australian clubs the Melbourne Storm and North Queensland Cowboys, and in the Super League for French club Catalans Dragons.
+Dallas Johnson (born 23 November 1982) is an Australian former professional rugby league footballer who played between 2003 and 2013.
+An Australia national and Queensland State of Origin representative forward, he played his club football in the National Rugby League (NRL) for the Australian clubs Melbourne Storm and North Queensland Cowboys, and in the Super League for French club Catalans Dragons.

 Between 2006 and 2009, Johnson played in four consecutive NRL grand finals for the Melbourne Storm, of which the club won two, only for both to be stripped due to salary cap breaches.
 He has represented the Queensland Maroons in four State of Origin series and played one match for the Australian national team.
 He is known for his prolific tackling.

 Background

 Johnson was born in Herberton, Queensland on 23 November 1982, and was raised on his family's farm on Queensland's Atherton Tablelands and educated at Atherton State High School.
-He played his junior football in his town of Atherton Roosters.
+He played his junior football in his town of Atherton Roosters, where he was the captain of the Roosters under 18 premiership in 1999.
 There he was scouted by the Melbourne Storm.

 Professional playing career

 Melbourne Storm

-After playing in the Queensland Cup for the Storm's affiliate Brisbane Norths, Johnson moved to the Storm for the 2003 season.
+After playing in the Queensland Cup for the Storm's affiliate Norths Devils, Johnson moved to the Storm for the 2003 season.

 He played in the Storm's opening match of the season, alongside fellow first-grade debutant and future Australian and Queensland fullback Billy Slater.
 Johnson appeared in 20 first-grade matches that season, and the following year extended his contract.

-After three seasons of regular first-grade football, Johnson earned representative jumper in 2006, being selected for Queensland in the State of Origin series.
+After three seasons of regular first-grade football, Johnson earned representative honours in 2006, being selected for Queensland in the State of Origin series.
 He started in all three matches of the series, which Queensland won.

 Later that year he played in Melbourne's grand final loss to Brisbane.

 Johnson was a key member of Melbourne's team of 2007, making an average of 36 tackles a match.
 Melbourne won the season's grand final against the Manly-Warringah Sea Eagles, but in 2010 were stripped of their premiership after the NRL discovered large-scale breaches of the league's salary cap.

 Johnson's 2007 form was rewarded by his selection in the Australian Kangaroos team for a Test against New Zealand in October.

-In the same season, he made a record-breaking 62 tackles in Queensland's victory over New South Wales in the second match of the State of Origin series.
+In the same season, he made a record-breaking 62 tackles in Queensland's victory over New South Wales in the second match of the 2007 State of Origin series.
 In the third match, he was taken from the field in the first half after suffering a concussion.
 Queensland's medical staff controversially allowed him to return to the field in the second half, where he make 25 tackles.